santiment/academy/src/docs/labels/nft-influencer/index.md

 ## Description

-This label denotes an onchain address of some nft influencer.
+This label denotes an on-chain address of an NFT influencer.

 ## [Label fqn](/labels/label-fqn)